keppy/WorldEnder.ai/README.md

-# WorldEnder.ai
+# WorldEnder.ai 🌎💥
-Predict the end of the world in a text-adventure RPG with an AI backend.
+A text-adventure RPG using structured outputs from LLMs as the backend to simulate the decline of humanity, the outcome of global catastrophes, and your quest to rebuild civilization.

 ## How to play
 Execute `python calculator.py` to run the game: